Data Storage Guide for Java

 Saving Objects

-The following code saves a new object with class Todo
+The following code saves a new object with class Todo to the cloud:

 // Create an object